Our Expatriate Tax Clients

 Shane and Elah are Canadians who moved to Los Angeles.
 With investments and bank accounts in Canada and the United States—as well as income from both U.S. and Canadian sources—they had to file both U.S. and Canadian income tax returns in the year that they moved.
 They also had to report their foreign investments in both Canada and the U.S.

-Citizen Abroad ensured that Shane and Elah properly reported their RESP holdings to the IRS as well as their registered plan income on their California state income tax returns.
+Citizen Abroad ensured that Shane and Elah properly reported their TFSA and RESP income on their tax return to the IRS as well as their registered plan income on their California state income tax returns.
 We also identified the disclosure required on initial U.S. returns so Shane and Elah could start their U.S. tax filings on the right foot—making it easier for them to comply into the future.

 Rick and Staci are Canadians who moved abroad to Saudi Arabia.
 For the year of their departure they filed a part-year resident income tax return and reported all Canadian and foreign income earned up to the point of departure, and deferred the departure tax on their worldwide property assets.